-- 283. For an ASR (ASR #9 in the example in Fig. 4) with reporting period 1st August 31st July, the annual review of the IB (version 5 in Fig. 4) should occur following the ASR data lock point (31st July; see Answer 357 for definition of data lock point), in parallel with the preparation of the ASR (ASR due date is 60 days after the data lock point). - 284.
-Where an update to the RSI section is considered necessary by the sponsor, the IB should be updated (version 5 to version 6 in the example) and submitted as a substantial modification (SM) preferably in parallel with (i.e. on the same day or shortly thereafter but no longer than 1 month after) the ASR (ASR#9 in the example).
+- 301. For an ASR (ASR #9 in the example in Fig. 4) with reporting period 1st August 31st July, the annual review of the IB (version 5 in Fig. 4) should occur following the ASR data lock point (31st July; see Answer 378 for definition of data lock point), in parallel with the preparation of the ASR (ASR due date is 60 days after the data lock point). - Where an update to the RSI section is considered necessary by the sponsor, the IB should be updated (version 5 to version 6 in the example) and submitted as a substantial modification (SM) preferably in parallel with (i.e. on the same day or shortly thereafter but no longer than 1 month after) the ASR (ASR#9 in the example).
 As shown on the picture, the date of submission of the IB version 6 will be different from the date of its approval.
-It is expected that the period between these two dates will normally not exceed 3 months. - 285.
+It is expected that the period between these two dates will normally not exceed 3 months. - 303.
 Therefore, after the data lock point of ASR#9 and before IB version 6 is approved, the IB version 5 should be used as the RSI for the purposes of the identification of SUSARs in the 'Cumulative summary tabulation of serious adverse reactions' in an ASR.
 Whereas following approval of IB version 6 by the first MS concerned where a trial with the IMP is ongoing, the new IB version 6 should be used for the purposes of expedited SUSAR reporting and the identification of SUSARs in the 'Cumulative summary tabulation of serious adverse reactions' in ASR#10.
-In the example above, when the ASR#10 is prepared, IB version 6 should be used as RSI for expectedness assessment (in the reporting period starting with DLP) of all 'suspected' SARs tabulated in the Cumulative Summary Tabulation of Serious Adverse Reactions and both IB version 6 and the new IB (version 7) should be submitted with the ASR35. - 286.
-Thus, only 'suspected' SARs that are unexpected as per the RSI that was most recently approved should be highlighted as SUSARs in the ASR, and not any 'suspected' SARs that would have been considered to be SUSARs in previous versions of the RSI.
-It is nevertheless acceptable that some suspected SARs that are considered unexpected in accordance with previous version of the IB will be marked as such during the 'transition' period between two IBs (when the more recent one is not yet approved).
-Once the new version of the IB is approved, no retrospective reevaluation will be necessary, ie evaluations made at the time of the SUSAR occurrence should not be changed.
+In the example above, when the ASR#10 is prepared, IB version 6 should be used as RSI for expectedness assessment (in the reporting period starting with DLP) of all 'suspected' SARs tabulated in the

+Cumulative Summary Tabulation of Serious Adverse Reactions and both IB version 6 and the new IB (version 7) should be submitted with the ASR (36).